squiresstewart/stock-analysis/README.md

 ## Overview of Project

-This project is analysis of 12 stocks with tools to pull specifics of their performace year over year for the years 2017 and 2018.
+This project is an analysis of 12 stocks using macros to pull specifics of their performace year over year for the years 2017 and 2018.

 ### Purpose